-- } {35A-14-201}63J-4-702.
-Employability to Careers Program Board. - (1) There is created within the {department} office the Employability to Careers

-Program Board composed of the following members: - (a) {the executive director of the department or the executive director's designee} two members appointed by the governor; - (b) two members appointed by the speaker of the House of Representatives; and - (c) two members appointed by the president of the Senate. - (2) (a) {An appointed} A member of the board shall serve for a term of three years, but may be reappointed for one additional term. - (b) If a vacancy occurs {for an appointed member of} in the board for any reason, the person appointing the board member shall appoint a replacement to serve the remainder of the board member's term. - (3) The {executive director or the executive director's designee is the chair of the board} governor shall appoint a chair from among the board's membership. - (4) The board shall meet at least quarterly upon the call of the chair. - (5) {Three} Four members of the board {is} constitute a quorum. - (6) Action by a majority present constitutes the action of the board. - (7) A board member may not receive compensation or benefits for the member's service, but {an appointed board}a member who is not a legislator may receive per diem and travel expenses in accordance with: - (a) Section 63A-3-106; - (b) Section 63A-3-107; and - (c) rules made by the Division of Finance pursuant to Sections 63A-3-106 and 63A-3-107. - (8) The {department} office shall provide staff support to the board.

-Section 4.
-Section {35A-14-202}63J-4-703 is enacted to read:
+- (c) raise the private investment capital necessary to fund program services related to a results-based contract. - (10)11 "Restricted account" means the Employability to Careers Program Restricted Account created in Section 63J-4-703. - (\frac{\frac{11}}{12}) "Results-based contract" means a contract entered into between the board, \frac{\frac{11}}{2} \frac{1}{2} \text{ intermediary, and an eligible program provider that will result in repayment to the fiscal intermediary if certain performance outcome measures are achieved. - Section 3.
+Section 63J-4-702 is enacted to read: - 63J-4-702.
+Employability to Careers Program Board. - (1) There is created within the office the Employability to Careers Program Board composed of the following members: - (a) two members appointed by the governor; - (b) two members appointed by the speaker of the House of Representatives; and - (c) two members appointed by the president of the Senate. - (2) (a) A member of the board shall serve for a term of three years, but may be reappointed for one additional term. - (b) If a vacancy occurs in the board for any reason, the person appointing the board member shall appoint a replacement to serve the remainder of the board member's term. - (3) The governor shall appoint a chair from among the board's membership. - (4) The board shall meet at least quarterly upon the call of the chair. - (5) Four members of the board constitute a quorum. - (6) Action by a majority present constitutes the action of the board. - (7) A board member may not receive compensation or benefits for the member's service, but a member who is not a legislator may receive per diem and travel expenses in accordance with: - (a) Section 63A-3-106; - (b) Section 63A-3-107; and - (c) rules made by the Division of Finance pursuant to Sections 63A-3-106 and 63A-3-107. - (8) The office shall provide staff support to the board. - Section 4.
+Section 63J-4-703 is enacted to read:

-{35A-14-202}63J-4-703.
+63J-4-703.
 Employability to Careers Program Restricted Account.